Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing: Methods

-We applied BERTopic \cite{grootendorst_bertopic_2022} to Reddit threads treated as documents, using BERT embeddings to cluster semantically similar content \cite{reimers_sentence-bert_2019,angelov_top2vec_2020}.
+To answer RQ1a, We applied BERTopic \cite{grootendorst_bertopic_2022} to Reddit threads treated as documents, using BERT embeddings to cluster semantically similar content \cite{reimers_sentence-bert_2019,angelov_top2vec_2020}.
 To optimize performance we trained 32 models, selecting the best via u\_mass coherence \cite{newman2010automatic,roder_exploring_2015,chang_reading_2009}.
 The top configuration (coherence = –0.79) produced 115 topics.
 For each comment we assigned the dominant topic based on BERTopic’s probability distributions \cite{mcinnes_hdbscan_2017,campello_density-based_2013}.
 Full hyperparameter details appear in Appendix \ref{appendix:topic_model}.